PorvaniVafo/calc/README.md

 - This project was created as a simple example of Java and JavaFX GUI development.
 - It may serve as a starting point for learning and experimenting with Java and GUI programming.

----

-Feel free to customize this README to include additional information or make it more specific to your project.
-Providing clear instructions on how to run and use the application is essential for users and potential contributors.